jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### Lab

 The objectives of this lab is to use the shell commands we learned in this chapter and understand their proper usage patterns.
 The outcome will be that you will be able to succesfully use the Linux Shell for navigation, file creation, and file modifcation.

-The final deliverable will be one text file with the commands to execute each numbered step along with a screenshot if required.
+Resist the temptation to use the GUI file manger and a web browser.
+All actions will be done through the shell.

 1) Navigate from your home directory to your Downloads directory
     i) Take a screenshot of the output of the ```ls``` command.
 Name the file lastname-firstname-screenshot-week-5-ls.(jpg or png)
 1) Use the wget command to download the source code for the text book down to your local Downloads folder.
-The code is located at this URL: [https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip](https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip "URL")
+The code URL is: [https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip](https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip "URL")
+    i) Take a screen shot of the output of an ls command in the Downloads directory showing you have succesfully downloaded the zip file.
+Name the file Name the file lastname-firstname-screenshot-week-5-wget.(jpg or png)
 1) Use the file command to determine the type of file that the master.zip download is
     i) Take a screenshot of the output of the file command.
 Name the file Name the file lastname-firstname-screenshot-week-5-file.(jpg or png)
-1) Use the unzip command to extract the files to a new directory called __book__ (you will need to use the ```man wget``` command to find out the usage option in order to accomplish this.
+1) Use the unzip command to extract the files to a new directory called __book__ (you will need to use the ```man unzip``` command to find out the usage option in order to accomplish this.
     i) Take a screenshot of the output of the new directory listed to the commandline screen.
-Name the file lastname-firstname-screenshot-week-5-wget.(jpg or png)
+Name the file lastname-firstname-screenshot-week-5-unzip.(jpg or png)
 1) Use the cd command to change the directory to the book/Linux-text-book-part-1-master/images directory.
     i) Take a screenshot of the output of an ls command in this directory.
 Name the file lastname-firstname-screenshot-week-5-cd.(jpg or png)
 1) Execute a pwd command to show your present working directory is /home/username/Downloads/book/Linux-text-book-part-1-master/iamges